model-checking/kani-verifier-blog/_posts/2022-12-21-easily-verify-your-rust-in-ci-with-kani.md

 ## When to run the Kani action

-CI systems such as GitHub Actions offer multiple options CI workflows, such as the Kani action, should execute.
+CI systems such as GitHub Actions offer multiple options for when workflows, such as the Kani action, should execute.
 Options include validating every push to every PR, validating once on a PR right before merge, or validating on a fixed time interval, such as nightly.
 In general, the sooner verification runs, the better: it’s easier to debug and fix issues when they’re found right away, rather than after they’re merged.